Navigating your novel

 LINE EDIT & COPYEDIT

-Once your story is solid and you’re preparing to publish, allow an editor to go over your document word by word.
+Once your story is solid and you’re preparing to publish, hire an editor to go over your document word by word.

 STEP FIVE